Russian court orders arrest of Yulia Navalnaya in absentia - KESQ

 (CNN) — A court in Moscow has ordered Yulia Navalnaya, the wife of late Russian opposition politician Alexey Navalny, to be arrested in absentia, her spokesperson said Tuesday.

-The Basmannyy District Court in Moscow accused Navalnaya of “participation in an extremist organization,” her spokesperson Kira Yarmysh said in a post on social media.
+The Basmanny District Court in Moscow accused Navalnaya, who now lives outside Russia, of “participation in an extremist organization,” her spokesperson Kira Yarmysh said in a post on social media.
+She has also been added to an international wanted list, according to Russian state news agency RIA Novosti.

+In addition, the court granted a request by the Investigative Committee of the Russian Federation to detain Navalnaya.
+The period of detention would be calculated from the moment of possible extradition to Russian territory or from her detention on Russian territory, according to a press release.
+Navalnaya does not live in Russia.

 Alexey Navalny died on February 16 in the penal colony in Siberia where he was serving a 19-year sentence after being found guilty of creating an extremist community, financing extremist activists and various other crimes in August.